-In the case of bodies based on an open model, it is necessary to protect the system components on the top of the fuel tank (fill level sensor and vent valve) from falling cargo or objects as shown in the schematic diagram below.
+In the case of cab-chassis, it is necessary to protect the system components on the top of the fuel tank (fill level sensor and vent valve) from falling cargo or objects as shown in the schematic diagram below.

 Without such protection in the area illustrated, these system components and the fuel tank can be damaged, rendering the vehicle unusable.